Njugi92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script to reverse
 dj cut killer
-command that finds all empty files and directories and sub directories script that prints all .gif files in current working directory
+command that finds all empty files and directories and sub directories script that prints all .gif files in current working directory script that decodes the first letter of each line in acrostic